arhanashik/Debug-App-Using-WIFI-in-5-min/README.md

 		<li>Open cmd and run: <b>adb tcpip 5555</b></li>
 	</ul>

-	**If you see that 'adb is not recognized as internal or external command', your adb is not set up globally.
-Set up adb globally by following the steps written in the bottom of this tutorial.**
+	If you see that **adb is not recognized as internal or external command**, your adb is not set up globally.
+Set up adb globally by following the steps written in the bottom of this tutorial.

 2. **Get your device’s IP address:**
 	<ul>